Metacor/Minecraft-Speedrun-Guide/readme.md

 		* Ender Pearl: Throw Ender Pearls [at the ground](https://youtu.be/IH47hXfRFl0), dealing 2.5 Hearts of Damage on impact
 		* Fall Damage: 1/2 Heart per Block above 3 Blocks
 			* *4 Blocks = 1/2 Heart | 7 Blocks = 2 Hearts | 15 Blocks = 6 Hearts, etc*
-			* *While in the Stronghold, you can climb up the Starter Staircase to easily get some height*
+			* *While in the Stronghold, you can climb up the Starter Staircase to easily get some Height*

 ### **Advanced+** | Pirate → Ocean Monument
 **Ocean Monument Guides:** [T_Wagz](https://youtu.be/0dyHYkg_xIU) | [Silver](https://youtu.be/14FGC1eUHug) - [Part 2](https://youtu.be/-b7nQyXZkfw)